SPECCHIODB/Website/src/citations/README.md

 <u><a href="https://ieeexplore.ieee.org/document/9201132">Online version of article on IEEE website</a></u>

-### SPECCHIO on ResearchGate

-Visit our project page on ResearchGate: <a href="https://www.researchgate.net/project/SPECCHIO-Spectral-Information-System">SPECCHIO Project</a>

 ### Further Reading

 For more information on the technical setup of SPECCHIO